hegerdes/homepage/content/blog/2025-11-grafana-mess.md

 Time goes on, and I switched jobs.
 Now we have Kubernetes.
 The Prometheus container was now switching nodes.
-Roming storage was a problem back then, and our workload increased by a lot.
+Roaming storage was a problem back then, and our workload increased by a lot.
 We also needed long-term storage (13 months).
 So I looked around and found Thanos and Mimir.
 Previous experiences with Grafana products were good, so I chose Mimir.
 Should be similar to Loki since both are based on Cortex.
 Now we didn't really need Prometheus anymore.
 We were only using `remote_write` from Prometheus.
 Grafana had a solution for this.
 With the Grafana Agent, you can ship both logs and metrics to a remote location all in one binary.
 This seemed like a no-brainer.

 Time goes on, and Grafana changed the Grafana Agent setup to Grafana Agent Flow Mode—some adjustments, but okay - software changes.
 And man, did Grafana like to change things.